BeniGevyan/jbc-2022-01-30-fullstack/2022-02-27 Flow Charts/Class Exercise/README.md

 else, display nothing.
 *use the operator `NOT` in your solution.

-5. Get a count from the user.
+5. Get one number from the user.
-display your first name `count` times.
+display your first name `number` times.

 6. Display all even numbers between `2` and `1000` (inclusive).